Ujamaa: Ecological effects

 Rainfall is very important in regards to the agricultural purposes of the land.
-During the Ujamaa project, Shao writes "Land with only twenty inches or less.. is generally not suitable for agriculture and is used mostly for grazing".
+During the Ujamaa project, Shao writes "Land with only twenty inches or less... is generally not suitable for agriculture and is used mostly for grazing".
 However, land that received thirty to forty inches of rainfall a year were used to grow staple crops as well as commercial products such as cotton.

 The most prominent ecological consequence during this time in Tanzania was due to the forced settlements by the TANU government and President Nyerere.
 During the time of forced settlement, TANU provided more artificial means of agricultural aid while cracking down on yield results and as a result, production yield began to decrease and land became underdeveloped.
 Land was not being utilized to its full potential and therefore, not only were crop yields subpar, but the biodiversity also became inferior.

 Decline and end of the Ujamaa Project

 There were also internal factors that led to the implosion of the Ujamaa program.
 The first was resistance from the public.
-During the 1970s there was a resistance from the peasantry to leave their individual farms and move to communal living due to the lack of personal capital that came out of the communal farms.
+During the 1970s there was resistance from the peasantry to leave their individual farms and move to communal living, due to the lack of personal capital that came out of the communal farms.
 This led President Nyerere to order forced movement to Ujamaa villages.

 In popular culture

 The hip-hop scene in Tanzania was greatly influenced by the key ideas and themes of Ujamaa.
 At the turn of the century, the principles of Ujamaa were resurrected through "an unlikely source: rappers and hip hop artists in the streets of Tanzania."
 In response to years of corrupt government leaders and political figures after Nyerere, themes of unity and family and equality were the messages sent out in a majority of the music being produced.
 This was in response to the working class oppression and in some sense a form of resistance.
-The principles of cooperative economics —"local people cooperating with each other to provide for the essentials of living"— can be seen in the lyrics of many Tanzanian hip-hop artists.
+The principles of cooperative economics—"local people cooperating with each other to provide for the essentials of living"—can be seen in the lyrics of many Tanzanian hip-hop artists.

 Ujamaa is also the name of two African American–themed undergraduate dorms at Cornell University and Stanford University.